 The introductory speaker will be Elizabeth Looney, fourth-year medical student at NEOMED and recipient of the national Pisacano Leadership Foundation award.

 Tuesday, May 3

 5:30 p.m.- Hors d’oeuvres and fellowship

-James S. Young, M.D., is the recipient of the 2015 David J. Magoon Award for Excellence in Health Professions Education award.
-This award will also be presented on Tuesday, May 5.
+Steve Grossman, M.D., is the recipient of the 2016 David J. Magoon Award for Excellence in Health Professions Education award.
+This award will be presented by Sally Paumier, RN, Tuesday, May 3.

-The Magoon Memorial Lecture is free and open to the public.To place a reservation for one or both of these events, click here.
+The Magoon Memorial Lecture is free and open to the public.To place a reservation for this event, click here.